pingcap/docs-cn/offline-deployment-using-ansible.md

     - The machine must have access to the Internet in order to download TiDB Ansible, TiDB and related packages.
     - For Linux operating system, it is recommended to install CentOS 7.3 or later.

-2. Several target machines and one Control Machine
+2. Several target machines and one control machine

     - For system requirements and configuration, see [Prepare the environment](/online-deployment-using-ansible.md#prepare).
     - It is acceptable without access to the Internet.

-## Step 1: Install system dependencies on the Control Machine
+## Step 1: Install system dependencies on the control machine

-Take the following steps to install system dependencies on the Control Machine installed with the CentOS 7 system.
+Take the following steps to install system dependencies on the control machine installed with the CentOS 7 system.

-1. Download the [`pip`](https://download.pingcap.org/ansible-system-rpms.el7.tar.gz) offline installation package on the download machine and then upload it to the Control Machine.
+1. Download the [`pip`](https://download.pingcap.org/ansible-system-rpms.el7.tar.gz) offline installation package on the download machine and then upload it to the control machine.

     > **Note:**
     >
     > This offline installation package includes `pip` and `sshpass`, and only supports the CentOS 7 system.

-2. Install system dependencies on the Control Machine.
+2. Install system dependencies on the control machine.

     {{< copyable "shell-root" >}}